brimdata/zui-insiders/README.md

 +  "repository": "https://github.com/brimdata/zui-insiders",
 -  "version": "0.30.0",
 +  "version": "0.30.1-0",
-   "main": "dist/js/electron/main.js",
+   "lake": {
+-    "port": 9867
++    "port": 9988
+   },
    ...
 ```

-Now the app will be built with desired properties.
+When this happens on the CI servers, the app will be built with our desired properties.

 We also run electron-builder with a special configuration file that overrides the icons and the release strategy.
 This file lives in the main `zui`repo.